BorisGerretzen/GdsSharp/README.md

 [![NuGet](https://img.shields.io/nuget/v/GdsSharp.svg)](https://www.nuget.org/packages/GdsSharp/)\
 A library for reading, editing, and writing [Calma GDSII](https://en.wikipedia.org/wiki/GDSII) files.

-Some helpers are also provided for drawing curves like circles and Bézier curves.
+Some helpers are also provided for drawing shapes like circles and Bézier curves.
+Additionally, a path builder is included to create parameterized paths with multiple segments.

 ## Usage